EmilChoparinov/stock-ticker-react/README.md

 ## Setting up the Backend

 The backend requires a little more setup due to the fact there are private API keys involved.
+Get you key [here](https://www.alphavantage.co/)
 1. In the server directory, create a **setup.json** file with the following contents:
 ```json
 {